Rep. Cecil Bell Jr. District 3 (R-Magnolia)

 He runs a cattle ranching business in Leon and Freestone counties.

-He owns stock in Ford and Enron and reports earnings from a number of banks and financial institutions.
+He owns stock in Ford and Enron (fewer than 500 shares each) and reports earnings from a number of banks and financial institutions.

 Bell serves as the president of the Magnolia ISD Board of Trustees, chairman of the Montgomery County Precinct 5 Texas Commission on Law Enforcement Officer Standards and Education Training Facility Board, director of the Texas Association of Business and advisory director of First Community Bank.